ruuda/blog/posts/the-yaml-document-from-hell.md

 but it has been frozen since
 — almost two decades now.
 The yaml spec on the other hand is versioned.
-The latest revision, 1.2.2 from October 2021, merely provides clarification over 1.2.1.
+The latest revision is fairly recent, 1.2.2 from October 2021.
-But yaml 1.2 differs substantially from 1.1: the same document can parse differently under different yaml versions.
+Yaml 1.2 differs substantially from 1.1:
+the same document can parse differently under different yaml versions.
 We will see an example of this later.